ballerina-platform/ballerina-lang/README.md

 ## Useful links

 * Join [Ballerina-Dev](https://groups.google.com/g/ballerina-dev) group for technical discussions related to the Ballerina project.
-* Chat live with us on our [Slack channel](https://ballerina-platform.slack.com/) and get an invitation [here](https://ballerina.io/community/#ballerina-slack-community).
+* Chat live with us on our [Discord community](https://discord.com/invite/wAJYFbMrG2).
 * Post technical questions on the Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.
 * For more details on how to engage with the community, see [Community](https://ballerina.io/community/).